danzhu54/jsonlint/README.md

 JSON Lint
 =========

-A pure [JavaScript version](http://zaach.github.com/jsonlint/) of the service provided at [jsonlint.com](http://jsonlint.com).
+This is a fork of [jsonlint](http://zaach.github.com/jsonlint/) with the ability to parse through directories for the purpose of linting files during CI.

 ## Command line interface
 Install jsonlint with npm to use the command line interface:

-    npm install jsonlint -g
+    npm install jsonlint-dir -g

 Validate a file like so:

-    jsonlint myfile.json
+    jsonlint-dir -f myfile.json

-or pipe input into stdin:

-    cat myfile.json | jsonlint
+Validate a directory like so:

+    jsonlint-dir -d mydirectory

-jsonlint will either report a syntax error with details or pretty print the source if it is valid.
+jsonlint-dir will either report a syntax error with details or pretty print the source if it is valid.

 ### Options

-    $ jsonlint -h
+    $ jsonlint-dir -h

-    Usage: jsonlint [file] [options]

-    file     file to parse; otherwise uses stdin

     Options:
+       -f, --file               file to lint
+       -d, --dir                directory to lint
        -v, --version            print version and exit
        -s, --sort-keys          sort object keys
        -i, --in-place           overwrite the file